China to slap fresh tariffs on Canadian farm, food products

 The measures will come into effect on Mar 20, Beijing said.

-It also announced a surtax on imports of steel and aluminum products from China.
+It also announced a surtax on imports of steel and aluminium products from China.

 Beijing's commerce ministry said a probe into those measures found that Canadian policies "disrupted the normal trade order and harmed the legitimate rights and interests of Chinese enterprises".